The magic of yin yoga and what it can do for you

 Is yin yoga beneficial for everybody?

-Does it matter if you practice it in the morning or evening?
+Does it matter if you practice yin yoga in the morning or evening?

 ‘The difference is: in the morning your body and connective issue is still a little stiff, so it’s good to stretch everything and you’ll stretch deeper into the connective issue.
 And in the evening you’re loosened up from the day so you will end up stretching more into the muscles.
 But that’s less beneficial for your connective issue, which is really important in yin yoga.’

-I hear stress is an often called argument by people who start doing yin yoga.
+I hear stress is an often a reason for those who start doing yin yoga.

 What did yin yoga teach you personally?

 ‘To look inwards.
 It helped me seeing things more clearly and recognise things in an earlier stage.
 It also thought me to take better care of myself, both mentally, physically and emotionally.
 It makes you start wondering more often and profound what it is that you need.
 You learn how to follow yourself in stead of following other peoples lead or with what society tells you.
-You’ll become more honest and open with yourself.’
+Yin yoga teaches you to become more honest and open with yourself.’

 You wrote a book called ‘Yoga gives space’ (in Dutch), can you explain this?

-‘I always compare it with a glass of water with dirt in it.
+‘I always compare the yin yoga practice with a glass of water with dirt in it.
 When there’s a lot of movement, the water is completely dirty because the sand moves everywhere.
 But when you leave the glass on the table, the dirt will fall down to the bottom to stay there laying and the water becomes clear.
-That’s what also happens during yoga.
+That’s what also happens during your yoga practice.
 It creates space in your body and mind, it stimulates the flow of ‘chi’ (energy) and you become more clear, focused and happy.
 And that state of being also creates more space in your whole life.’